Antonite/nautilus/README.md

 - Move data to database obviously
 - API should accept more params, such as ship ID
 - Expand generic field approach to handle different data types
+- Add config file for things like port number